Axway/open-banking-docs/content/en/docs/Conformance Testing/postman.md

 date: 2021-09-02
 ---

+Axway Open Banking solution comes with Postman collections for most Open Banking APIs that enables solution testing and validation.
-Admins or TPP Developer can test and validate their access to APIs by using postman.
+Admins or TPP Developer can test and validate their access to APIs by using Postman.
+Having these tests successfull helps to make sur all components of the solution is correctly integrated to the bank system.

 ## Retrieve the postman files